Destructive Insect Pests

 Asian longhorned beetle is native to Asia, but has been found in Ohio, Illinois, Massachusetts, New Jersey, and New York recently.
 Most Asian longhorned beetle infested trees have been in landscape settings so far.
 These beetles lay eggs on trees and their young bore through trees as they grow.
 Infested trees must be cut, chipped, and burned to prevent spread.
 More information about Asian longhorned beetle is available from:

 Thousand Cankers Disease poses a serious threat to black walnut trees in the national park.
 The disease is caused by a non-native fungus which is transmitted by small twig beetles.
-For information about the disease, including a quarantine map, please visit:
+For information about the disease, please visit:

 For additional information about other introduced insects and diseases that threaten the park's forests, please visit:

-Firewood is available for sale at most large campgrounds in the park and in many stores in surrounding communities.
-However firewood may not be brought into the park unless it bears the USDA-APHIS-PPQ certification or is purchased from a county that has no quarantine in effect.
-In addition, park regulations allow for collection of dead, fallen wood for campfires.
+Safe, heat-treated firewood is available for sale at most large campgrounds in the park and in many stores in surrounding communities.
+Visit www.nature.org/firewoodmap for a map of local stores and businesses that sell certified firewood.
+Firewood may not be brought into the park unless it bears the USDA-APHIS-PPQ certification.
+In addition, park regulations allow visitors to collect dead, fallen wood they find in the park for their campfires.